-- Turn the function selector to 0 and the temperature selector to •. - Take the food out of the oven.
+- Turn the function selector to 0. - Take the food out of the oven.

 If you turn the function selector to 0, the settings for the cooking duration and the finish time will be deleted.

 Changing the time of day

 The time of day can only be changed when the function selector is at 0.